With all the hustle and bustle of life, sometimes you realize "I need to spend quality time with myself – by myself."

 We all find ourselves busy with kids, work, household chores, and many, many other things that are important, but what we forget is that those few moments where we allow ourselves to just lie back, relax, and appreciate whatever it is there is to appreciate right in front of us, are so rewarding.
-Why can’t we take more deep breaths and instead of thinking about the future, focus on the present moment?
+How can we take more time to be connected to ourselves and be present instead of always being on the go?

 I’d like to propose this goal for everyone this week: Enjoy the present moment.

-Here are three things that you can do to enjoy the present moment:
+Here are three things that you can do to take you a step closer to that goal:

-Slow down.
 Whatever you are doing, make an effort to do it in a slower way.
 Take your time and work on thinking and doing one thing at a time.
 Are you reading to your kids?
-Just read to your kids.
+Just read to your kids, spend time with them, tell them you love them.
 Don’t think about the emails or texts you have not answered.
 Are you having a conversation with a friend?
 Just talk to that friend, don’t worry about the dishes that aren’t being done or the laundry you have waiting for you.